-The watch with ball-bearings of M. Leon Gruet is of ordinary man's size, but its pivots all roll on hard steel balls 1-50 and 1-100 of an inch in diameter, only the moving parts of the escapement being without them.
-Advantages in durability, etc., are claimed, "Jew-els" of sapphire and other stones are not needed, and with the inevitable cheapening of the moinute balls, considerable saving in cost is expected.
+The watch with ball-bearings of M con Gruet is of ordinary man's size. but its pivots all roll on hard steel balls 1-50 and 1-100 of an inch in diameter, only the moving parts of the escapement being without them.
+Advantages in durability, etc., are claimed.
+"Jewls" of sapphire and other stones are not needed, and with the inevitable cheapening of the moinute balls, considerable saving in cost is expected.

-Electricity has proven the woman's friend at St. Etienne, where it now runs, 5,369 ribbon looms in 2,380 weav-ing shops.
-The looms were formerly worked by hand, and could be operated only by men, but under the new tions female operatives can readily operatives the work.
+Electricity has proven the woman's friend at St. Eticnne, where it now runs, 5,369 ribbon looms in 2,380 weaving shops.
+The looms were formerly worked by hand, and could be operated only by men, but under the new andi-tions female operatives can readily

-A curious effect upon the glow lamps has been noted in Calcutta during severe thunderstorms.
-The glowing fila-ments suddenly brighten after each lash, then slowly return to normal brilliancy, and this has happened so often that the orgineers have striven to explain it, without finding any defect in their circuits.
-The only theory open seems to be that the carbon acts as the coherer of a wireless telegraph apthe concrete of a whereas to the resistance of the filament, with a corresponding rapid increase of its can-dle power, and gradual self-decoherince then reduces the brightness to the normal.
+A curious effect upon the glow lamps has been noted in Calcutta during vere thunderstorms.
+The glowing filamonts suddenly brighten after lash, then slowly return to normal brilliancy, and this has happened so often that the engineers have striven explain it, without finding any defect their circuits.
+The only theory open ems to be that the carbon acts coherer of a wireless telegraph apparatus.
+The flash produces, by its electric radiation, a sudden decrease in the resistance of the fillament, with a orresponding rapid increase of its candle power, and gradual self-decoher-ence then reduces the brightness to the ormal.

-To Save Her Child From frightful disfigurement Mrs. Vannie Galleger, of LaGrande, Ga., applied Bucklen's Arnica Salve to great ores on her head and face, and writes its quick cure exceeded all her hopes.
-It works wonders in Sores, Bruises, Skin Eruptions, Cuts, Burns, Scalds and Piles.
-25c.
-Cure guaranteed by Z. C. M. I. Drug Dept. out those sharp pains in small of the back.
+To Save Her Child

+From frightful disfigurement Mrs. Sannie Galleger, of LaGrande, Ga., ap olled Bucklen's Arnica Salve to great res on her head and face, and writes ts quick cure exceeded all her hopes works wonders in Sores, Bruises Skin Eruptions, Cuts, Burns, Scalds and Piles.
+25c, Cure guaranteed by Z. C. M. I. Drug Dept.

+out those sharp pains in small of the back.
 Waken up in the night with distress in the kidneys, which makes you restless and unable to sleep well.
 You are in danger of Bright's Disease and should correct the trouble at once with